Click below for more info!

 Leadership: Mark Green

-This year we will return to in-person movie night with Covid safety protocols similar to your local theatre.
+WE hope to be able to return to in-person for the February movie night with Covid Safety protocols similar to your local theatre.
 Individual snack bags will be provided.
-We will gather to watch the movie together and then convene as a group for discussion following.
+We gather to watch the movie together and then convene as a group for a discussion.
 Each movie is carefully chosen to help bring an artistic lens to our overall theme and the specific theme of the month.
 Watch the newsletter and Bits & Bytes email for the title of the movie each month.
 All are welcome to join us!

 Date: Thursdays Time: 2:30pm – 4:00pm via Zoom Leadership: Julie Ng